wiz0u/WTelegramClient/EXAMPLES.md

 var resolved = await client.Contacts_ResolveUsername("username"); // without the @
 await client.SendMessageAsync(resolved, "Hello!");
 ```
-*Note: This also works if the @username points to a chat, but you must join the chat before posting there.
+*Note: This also works if the @username points to a channel/group, but you must already have joined that channel before posting there.
-You can check `resolved` properties to ensure it's a user or a chat.
 If the username is invalid/unused, the API call raises an exception.*

+<a name="msg-by-phone"></a>
 ### Send a message to someone by phone number
 ```csharp
 using var client = new WTelegram.Client(Environment.GetEnvironmentVariable);